Documentation Index

 OTEL_LOG_USER_PROMPTS | Enable logging of user prompt content (default: disabled) | 1 to enable |

-OTEL_LOG_TOOL_DETAILS | Enable logging of tool parameters and input arguments in tool events and trace span attributes: Bash commands, MCP server and tool names, skill names, and tool input (default: disabled) | 1 to enable |
+OTEL_LOG_TOOL_DETAILS | Enable logging of tool parameters and input arguments in tool events and trace span attributes: Bash commands, MCP server and tool names, skill names, and tool input.
+Also enables custom, plugin, and MCP command names on user_prompt events (default: disabled) | 1 to enable |

 OTEL_LOG_TOOL_CONTENT | Enable logging of tool input and output content in span events (default: disabled).
 Requires tracing.
 Content is truncated at 60 KB | 1 to enable |